CGATOxford/dashboard/README.md

 First install the required dependencies through `bundle install`.

+The current version is tested with ruby 2.1.5.
+Version 2.2 failed due to some incompatabilities with the json gem.

 The project is configured through environment variables.

 Copy the `.env.sample` configuration file to `.env`.
 All configuration is optional, apart from either `ORGAS` or `REPOS`.